eclipse-archived/kiso/README.md

 An Eclipse Foundation Mattermost account is needed.

 ## Release notes ##
-The project's release notes inluding known issues can be found at Please take a look at [release notes](https://github.com/Bosch-AE-SW/cddk-oss/blob/master/RELEASE_NOTES.md)
+The project's release notes can be found at
+Please take a look at [release notes](https://github.com/Bosch-AE-SW/cddk-oss/blob/master/RELEASE_NOTES.md) This is including the features, e.g., the supported reference HW as well as the known issues.

 ## Continuous integration ##
 The automated testing results can be accessed via [Jenkins dashboard](https://rb-jmaas.de.bosch.com/software-campus/view/Kiso-Dashboard/)
 Please note that (for now) an account is needed.

 ## Documentation ##
-# Architecture overview #
+* Architecture overview
   Please take a look at [architecture overview](http://kiso.rempler.de:1313/2.-concepts/overall_architecture/#overall-architecture)
-# Users manual #
+* Users manual
   Please take a look at [documentation](http://kiso.rempler.de:1313/)
-# API documentation #
+* API documentation
   Please take a look at [doxygen documentation](http://kiso.rempler.de:8080/)

-## Supported hardware ##
-* Bosch CommonGateway (Bosch internally available)
-* Nxxxxx-xxxxxx (publicly available - work in progress)
-* Bosch Xxxxxx (publicly available - work in progress)
-* Lxxxxxxx-xxx (publicly available - work in progress)
-* Bosch NXxxx (publicly available - work in progress)
-* ... more to come

-## Bosch ##
-Please take a look at [Bosch internal IT setup](https://github.com/Bosch-AE-SW/cddk-oss/wiki)